sourcecred/docs/docs/beta/our-platforms.md

 ---

-SourceCred operates on a few different platforms that serve the needs of our internal community: **Discord** for daily coordination and socializing, **Discourse** for proposals and larger community conversations, **Roam** for research and notes, and **GitHub** for code and project management.
+SourceCred operates on a few different platforms that serve the needs of our internal community:

+**Discord** - for daily coordination and socializing **Discourse** - for proposals and larger community conversations **Roam** - for research and notes
+**GitHub** - for code and project management

 Join these to plug into the ongoing SourceCred conversation; it’s the most effective way to get up to speed on what’s happening in the project.

 Learn more about how we use these major platforms below, and how Cred flows